-According to a couple of polls I read about here and here, our New Year’s resolutions have very much reached the digital age.
-But can ‘buy a tablet’, ‘connect my computer to my TV’ and ‘learn how to use twitter’ really be considered resolutions, and are they anywhere near as important as spending more time with friends and family, taking better care of ourselves, helping others, and getting out of debt?
+According to recent polls, our New Year’s resolutions have very much reached the digital age.
+But can ‘buy a tablet’, ‘connect my computer to my TV’ and ‘learn how to use Twitter’ really be considered resolutions, and are they anywhere near as important as spending more time with friends and family, taking better care of ourselves, helping others, and getting out of debt?

-I’ve put together a set of photographs from the National Photography Collection to illustrate this year’s most popular New Year’s resolutions.
-Here are just a few – you can see the rest on Pinterest.
+I’ve put together a set of photographs from our collection to illustrate this year’s most popular New Year’s resolutions.
+Here are just a few.